DavesCodeMusings/home-automation/README.md

 Remaining services are all run in Docker containers.

 ## Docker and Docker Compose
-To install Docker, I'm using the Alpine package called ''docker'' installed with the command shown below.
+To install Docker, I'm using the Alpine package called _docker_ installed with the command shown below.

 ```
 apk update && apk add docker